ToadNetwork/Docs/products/launchpad/token-presale.md

 If your token is already tradeable on PADSwap, you can use our [auctions.md](../auctions.md "mention") instead.
 {% endhint %}

-The following guide walks you through the process of launching your project on PADSwap:
+The following guide walks you through the process of launching a token presale on PADSwap:

 {% content-ref url="../../guides/how-to-launch-a-token.md" %}
 [how-to-launch-a-token.md](../../guides/how-to-launch-a-token.md)